 If you haven't heard, Medicare and private insurers are putting the screws to the DMEs that provide our Sleep Apnea equipment in an effort to cut costs, much to the chagrin of DME providers.
 One aspect of the cost-cutting is to deny reimbursement to DMEs and other providers that cannot show that their patients are complying with CPAP treatment.
 While at first blush, this might seem like an adverse development for us patients, the problem for us might be that the insurers didn't do this sooner,… Continue

 The comment period is over, and the attached represents the revised version, based on your feedback so far.
 The original, along with the context surrounding it, is set forth in this article.
-Given the growth of the… Continue
+Given the growth of the community over the past month, and the addition of many knowledgeable… Continue

 Sleep Apnea and Truckers.
 To the Respironics, Resmeds and Fisher Paykels of the world, the two go together like Love and Marriage.
 To truckers the combination is more like oil and water.
 Clearly, the manufacturers have the moral high ground.
 But whether they will be able to woo truckers remains to be seen.

 Truckers are disproportionately predisposed to having some form of Sleep Apnea, with one study pegging the number at 28% of all those holding commercial trucking… Continue

 For all of you who don't know the difference between A-Flex and C-Flex on Respironics CPAP machines, you're in good company.
 Each is a comfort option on the most popular Respironics CPAP machines that makes it easier to tolerate CPAP treatment.
 A-Flex is a little more comfortable than C-Flex, in that it provides pressure relief on both inhalation and exhalation.
 C-Flex only provides pressure relief on exhalation.

 However, there is often a trade-off between comfort and the… Continue